AmaiKinono/puni/README.md

 "pillowy".

 If you are surrounded by punipuni things, you feel safe and relieved.
-That's my feeling when using Puni: I don't need to worry about messing up parentheses anymore.
+That's my feeling when using Puni: never need to worry about messing up parentheses anymore.

 ## Donation